floatboat/cse15l-lab-reports/lab-report-4-week-8.md

 ```
 ### Answering Question #1:

-I think that it will take more than a small code change to make my program work for snippet 1 and related cases using inline code with backticks.
-The reason I say this is because my program (mistakenly) tries to get links from parenthesis rather than within brackets.
-This results in bad output, so I would have to reinstate the brackets again.
-Also, my program hasn't accounted for backticks/other characters that could interfere with the brackets, so I would have to figure out something that would probably add more than 10 lines of code.
+I think that I can just make a small code change to make my program work for snippet 1 and all related cases.
+First, I need to actually add code (only 4 lines) to check for brackets and making sure that there's a space in between the outer bracket and the inner parenthesis.
+Then, my code will work alright.
+It was already able to process the backticks easily, but it just wasn't able to check for valid links.

 ## Snippet 2

 ### Should produce:
 ```
-[nested link, a nested parenthesized url, some escaped [ brackets ]]
+[a.com, a.com(()), example.com]
 ```
 ### My Test Code:
 ```